microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Microsoft.Graph.Applications.md

 Create new navigation property to connectors for onPremisesPublishingProfiles

 ### [New-MgOnPremisePublishingProfileConnectorGroup](New-MgOnPremisePublishingProfileConnectorGroup.md)
-Create a new connectorGroup.
+Create new navigation property to connectorGroups for onPremisesPublishingProfiles

 ### [New-MgOnPremisePublishingProfileConnectorMemberOfByRef](New-MgOnPremisePublishingProfileConnectorMemberOfByRef.md)
 Create new navigation property ref to memberOf for onPremisesPublishingProfiles

 ### [New-MgOnPremisePublishingProfilePublishedResource](New-MgOnPremisePublishingProfilePublishedResource.md)
-Create a new publishedResource object.
+Create new navigation property to publishedResources for onPremisesPublishingProfiles

 ### [New-MgOnPremisePublishingProfilePublishedResourceAgentGroup](New-MgOnPremisePublishingProfilePublishedResourceAgentGroup.md)
 Create new navigation property to agentGroups for onPremisesPublishingProfiles